Billionaire Profile

 In-Depth Profile

-Paul Fireman was born in Cambridge, Massachusetts, on February 14, 1944, and raised in Brockton, Massachusetts, also known as "Shoe City."
-He attended Tabor Academy and Boston University but did not graduate.
-From a young age, Fireman displayed a passion for golf.
+Paul Fireman was born in Cambridge, Massachusetts, on February 14, 1944, to a Jewish family.
+He grew up in Brockton, Massachusetts, also known as 'Shoe City.'
+He attended Tabor Academy and enrolled at Boston University but did not graduate.

 Rise to Success